SCE-Development/Clark/src/BlastWeek/Week14.md

 ### Ethereum/Blockchain Workshop with Jeremy

 Jeremy Chau, a graduating CMPE Masters student, will be giving a workshop on the Ethereum blockchain!
-He is well versed in the technology as he used it for his thesis project. (last weeks Blast email had the incorrect date)
+He is well versed in the technology as he used it for his thesis project. (last week's Blast email had the incorrect date)

 Topics include:
 - Smart contracts